Frequently Asked Questions

 Old Age Security (OAS) is a subsidy the Government of Canada pays to seniors who are age 65 and older.

-As of April 2025, individual seniors with up to $90,000 of annual income receive $9,000 annually in OAS cash benefits.
+As of April 2025, individual seniors with up to $93,000 of annual income receive $9,000 annually in OAS cash benefits.

 All seniors are eligible for OAS if they are Canadian citizens or legal residents, and if they have resided in Canada for at least 10 years since the age of 18.
 Employment history does not determine eligibility for OAS.
 Seniors can still receive the subsidy if they have never worked, or if they are still working.

 Under Canada’s current tax system, all Canadian seniors are also automatically eligible for the Pension Income Credit, and those with incomes up to $92,000 are also eligible for the Age Credit.
+These credits do not benefit the lowest income seniors.

 -